AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Results

 \subsection{Comparison with teachers}

-A comprehensive set of results is presented in Table~\ref{tab:teacher_metrics}.
-At first, we evaluate teacher models: OpenCLIP, MetaCLIP, and DINOv2.
-We notice that MetaCLIP is better than OpenCLIP and therefore choose it.
+A comprehensive set of results is presented in Table \ref{tab:teacher_metrics}.
+We notice that MetaCLIP is better than OpenCLIP, and DFN CLIP better than MetaCLIP.
 DINOv2 provides important properties for dense tasks: ADE20k and VOC.
-Our E-RADIO-L model is 6.6x faster than MetaCLIP and 11.1x faster than DINOv2-ViT-g/14.
-At the same time, it outperforms MetaCLIP on k-NN, ADE20k, VOC, and GQA, while also enabling Zero-shot capability that is absent in DINOv2.
-Our full model, RADIO-ViT-H/14, is as fast as the teachers but outperforms them on 6 out of 8 tasks, demonstrating the efficiency of the proposed distillation framework.
-Details of these experiments can be found in the next sections.
+Our E-RADIO-L model is significantly faster than all ViT models.
+At the same time, it strongly outperforms MetaCLIP on most metrics at matched throughput, while also enabling Zero-shot capability that is absent in DINOv2 and SAM.
+Our full model, ViT-H/16, is as fast as the teachers but outperforms them on 6 out of 9 tasks, demonstrating the efficiency of the proposed distillation framework.